unisys12/canvasGrid/README.md

 Just import the grid.js file into your project.
 Of course, point to it.
 As long as the id of your canvas is "canvas" your golden.
 If not, you can either adjust the id of your element or adjust the files canvas variable, whichever makes you happy tickles me to death.
 Be sure to set the width and height of your canvas in the element or within your CSS.
 I have read different takes on this, but whatever works for you again... tickles me to death.

 ###Adjusting the Grid
 The file dynamically grabs your canvase size, so there is no need for adjustments to that.
-All you need to do is open the **grid.js** file and find the var *"inc"* (for increment) within the init function, at the top of the file.
-Adjust this var to meet your needs.
+All you need to do is open the **grid.js** file and look at the bottom where drawGrid('increment') is called.
+Adjust the value inside the () to meet your needs.
+The default is 10, so just play around with it.

 So if you wanted a 5px grid on your canvas, just change the inc variable to 5 and walla!
 ![5px Grid](https://lh4.googleusercontent.com/-1LcHfAl5rzA/USqilSKscbI/AAAAAAAACDc/gnwbIfbX0k0/w904-h428-o-k/5pixel.PNG "5px Grid on Canvas")